-Preparing to Deploy PCF on AWS Using Terraform
+Deploying Ops Manager on AWS Using Terraform

 Page last updated:

-You may also find it helpful to review different deployment options in the Reference Architecture for Pivotal Cloud Foundry on AWS.
+If you are deploying Pivotal Application Service (PAS), you may also find it helpful to review different deployment options in the Reference Architecture for Pivotal Cloud Foundry on AWS.

 - The Terraform CLI